10 Things You Need to do Today to for your Online Security and to Prevent Someone from Hacking your Bank Account

 Banks are in the business of protecting themselves by minimizing their risk, maximizing their upside, and limiting or completely eliminating their exposure to loss.
 In this particular situation I can’t speak to the specifics on how the bank came to their conclusion, but I can tell you that they only returned half of the money that was taken out of my friends account.
 I would say they did this because they didn’t believe they were fully liable for the account being compromised.
 Of course as a consumer you can spend time in court trying to recover your losses, but you have to ask yourself if it’s really worth it.

 I’ve seen this before, up close and personal.
 My mother was a victim of identity theft over a period of several weeks unbeknownst to her.
-With her situation she wasn’t even aware of what was going on as she had neglected to check her bank account regularly to even know where her money was going.
+With her particular situation she wasn’t even aware of what was going on as she had neglected to check her bank account regularly to even know where her money was going.
 I setup online banking for her on two separate occasions and she still failed to make use of the logins to manage her account.
 It wasn’t until I logged into her bank account that I was able to see multiple withdrawals from an ATM machine from a convenience store up the street from where we were living at the time.

 My mother was older in age, obviously, and very averse to using technology to manage her finances.
 I get it, but in today’s very connected world everyone needs to understand that technology is not going away, and you’re going to have to learn how to use it.
 If you think it’s difficult to understand why your passwords should be complex, or why you should change your online passwords often, think how easy it is for someone to exploit the fact that you’re not doing those things and simply walk away with money that you earned because you didn’t take time to protect yourself.